-1. GETTING TO KNOW YOU!
-INTRODUCTION TO LGBT INCLUSION
+Now, tally up your score: how often did you say Yes/In Progress versus No/Not Sure?

+If the majority of your answers were Yes/In Progress, you know that you are already accepting of LGBT issues.
+However, there is always more work to be done and new issues to consider.

+If the majority of your answers were No/Not Sure, there are many tools we can provide you to help you move forward.

+1. Getting to Know You: Introduction to LGBT Inclusion

 “According to law, members of the [LGBT] community must be afforded equal treatment to all others.
 In practice this no doubt remains a cause for concern.
 How do management and staff propose to make certain [LGBT] persons are treated with respect and dignity on their premises?
 Nursing home management and staff must be aware and educated to assure proper care and possess positive attitudes.
 In order to achieve that goal, is this type of training available to those working in care facilities?’